 If you are a victim of a Facebook group beat down, move on.
 I recently received the best advice from several people: Unfriend, Block, Move On.
-People who are shitty to others love the attention an argument brings – so don't feed into their need for drama.
+First off, happy people don't attack strangers on social media.
+There is no point diving into a conversation with someone who is struggling with their own personal crisis.
+Second, people who are shitty to others love the attention an argument brings – so don't feed into their need for drama.
 Simply stop responding and move on.
 Life is too short – hug your dog.

 4. Putting yourself down.

 You know those people who started raw feeding one day and never had a problem; found it completely easy to understand?
 Yeah, I'm not one of those people.
 It took years for me to finally understand the raw food diet and how to address each of my dog's needs.
 Whenever someone corrected or contradicted me, I felt like a moron.

 Over the past few years, I've learned about fat-soluble vs. water-soluble vitamins, Omega 3s and Omega 6s, and the difference between allergies and intolerances.
 For me, raw feeding is a learning process and I've learned to stop getting down on myself for not knowing things and enjoy the lessons.

 Although raw has been around longer than kibble, it's still a new diet or many of us and we're all learning; even the people who think they know it all.